a-type/auth/README.md

 ## Client

-`@a-type/auth-client` includes tools for React-based clients to integrate quickly with a backend powered by `@a-type/auth`.
+`@a-type/auth-ui` includes tools for React-based clients to integrate quickly with a backend powered by `@a-type/auth`.
+It requires my personal UI library as a peer dep (`@a-type/ui`).
+YMMV on whether this is helpful, but you can also just read the source and re-implement to your liking.

-Use `createFetch` to make a `fetch`-alike which automatically refreshes the session and retries the request upon session expiration.
+`@a-type/auth-fetch` is a `fetch` wrapper which automatically refreshes the session and retries the request upon a session expiration.

 By default it expects a session expiration response to be a 401 with a header `x-auth-error: session-expired`.
 It's up to your server integration to provide this with the way it handles and responds after a `Session expired` AuthError.
 You can do this relatively easily by just returning `AuthError.toResponse()`.
 Or you can override the logic for deciding session expiration with the fetch params.

-The client lib also contains several React components using my UI library which cover the forms required for login/signup and password resets.
-My UI library is a peer dep.
-If you're not me and reading this, that's probably annoying.
-But if you are me, you're already using my UI library, so...

-Yeah, sorry, this isn't exactly a generic auth solution!
-I just make a lot of new projects and I hate reinventing the wheel.